VainF/Torch-Pruning/README.md

 ### How It Works

-In structural pruning, a "Group" is defined as the minimal unit that can be removed within deep networks.
-These groups are composed of multiple layers that are interdependent and need to be pruned together in order to maintain the integrity of the resulting structures.
+In structural pruning, a "Group" is defined as the minimal removable unit within deep networks.
+Most groups are composed of multiple layers that are interdependent and need to be pruned together in order to maintain the integrity of the resulting structures.
 However, deep networks often have complex dependencies among their layers, making structural pruning a challenging task.
 This work addresses this challenge by introducing an automated mechanism called "DepGraph."
 DepGraph allows for seamless parameter grouping and facilitates pruning in various types of deep networks.

 <div align="center">
 <img src="assets/dep.png" width="100%">